obsproject/obs-websocket/CONTRIBUTING.md

 * Response parameters which have no attributed data due to an invalid state should be set to `null` (versus being left out)
     * For example, when `GetSceneList` is called and OBS is not in studio mode, `currentPreviewSceneName` will be `null`
-    * If a request's core response data depends on a state, an error should be thrown unless `ignoreNonFatalRequestChecks` is set.
+    * If a request's core response data depends on a state, an error should be thrown.
 See `GetCurrentPreviewScene` as an example.

+* In general, try to match the style of existing code as best as possible.
+We try our best to keep a consistent code style, and may suggest nitpicks as necessary.

 ### Commit Guidelines

 * Commits follow the 50/72 standard:
-    * 50 characters max for the commit title (excluding scope name)
+    * 50 characters suggested max for the commit title (absolute maximum 72 including scope)
     * One empty line after the title
     * Description wrapped to 72 columns max width per line.